 The biological response to a compound can be measured using different readouts.
 Traditionally the MIC is defined as the concentration of an antimicrobial that inhibits visual growth but methods to quantify the number of bacterial cells more objectively are available.
 Measuring the optical density (at e.g. OD600 or OD450), resazurin (Alamar blue), 3-(4,5-dimethyethiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT), luciferase (ATP levels) and lactate dehydrogenase are widespread methods where readouts correlate with the number of cells.32 Resazurin is a blue dye that is converted to pink fluorescent resorufin in the presence of metabolically active cells.33,34 Unlike optical density, a measure of growth inhibition, it reflects the viability of cells and is potentially suitable for time-kill assays.
-Resazurin has an excellent signal to noise ratio and has been used previously in screenings for toxicity testing35, high throughput applications36,biofilm screening37 and MIC testing.33,38–40
+Resazurin has an excellent signal to noise ratio and has been used previously in screenings for toxicity testing,35 high throughput applications,36biofilm screening37 and MIC testing.33,38–40

 The aim of the present study was to develop a resazurin-based broth microdilution assay for antimicrobial susceptibility testing of N. gonorrhoeae that is rapid, objective, scalable, quantitative and inexpensive.
 Three datasets were generated in this study.
-A panel of reference strains (n=8) was studied to ensure the reproducibility of the assay and compare multiple measurement endpoints in a time-course between 0-15 hours.
-Training data consisting of 84 strains were used to develop a predictive model for estimating the MIC from dose-response curves.
-Finally, a panel of forty strains with blinded MICs was used to validate the prediction.
+The 2008 WHO N. gonorrhoeae reference strains (n=8)40,41 were studied to ensure the reproducibility of the assay and to compare multiple measurement endpoints between 0-15 hours.
+Training data consisting of 84 N. gonorrhoeae strains were used to develop a regression model for estimating the MIC from dose-response curves.
+Finally, a panel of 40 strains with blinded MICs was used for validation.

 Material and methods